dvernooy/dvernooy.github.io/_embedded/02-obdii.md

 > Typical gas mileage for our car & minivan, including a sense of at what speed you get the optimum bang for your buck -

 ![]({{ site.url }}/assets/images/projects/OBD2/mpg_camry_sienna.png)
-*And the answer is ....
-61 miles/hr for the car & 53 miles/hr for the van*
+*And the answer is: 61 miles/hr for the car & 53 miles/hr for the van*

 > Some real-time output telemetry from the car while we were driving